 Students who believe that the right postgraduate job will make their education loans disappear may have another thing coming.
 If they expect that tenure at a public service job will eradicate all or a portion of their student debt -- as is customary with loan forgiveness programs -- they could well be disappointed.

-With state budgets slashed, endowments taking a hit and businesses crumbling, loan cancellation and forgiveness programs are also in jeopardy.
+With state budgets slashed, endowments taking a hit and businesses crumbling, loan cancellation and public service loan forgiveness programs are also in jeopardy.
 While certain organizations have cut funding for those already enrolled, others are imposing harsher income restrictions, stricter caps on the amount of forgiveness available or suspending new enrollment.

 Here's how to sidestep a canceled program or deal with it if it happens.